sleep-written/typeorm-esm-issue/README.md

 ReferenceError: Cannot access 'UserType' before initialization
 ```

 But if you comment in both entities the relationship, the error doesn't appears.
+This problem doesn't occurs in __CommonJS_ project (you can check this switching to the branch `"commonjs"`)

 ## How to replicate the error

+This project has been made in WSL with SQL Server.

 1. install dependencies:
     ```bash